WardPearce/thanker/README.md

 Options:
-  --packages TEXT            List of packages to thank, seperated by a comma --gratitude_level INTEGER  Basically the depth of requirements we should go
+  --packages TEXT            List of packages to thank, seperated by a comma --requirements PATH        Used to load a requirements from a requirements
+                             file.
+  --gratitude_level INTEGER  Basically the depth of requirements we should go
                              to
   --layout TEXT              The layout of the thanks, can be any pypi info